 These healing herbal teachings are to be educational, help inspire everyone to have an herbal apothecary and promote expanding both personal & community kitchens.

-Botanical Medicine or Western Herbalism is the use of plants and plant parts such as roots, bark, and seeds to prevent and treat illness.
+Western Herbalism is the use of plants and plant parts such as roots, bark, and seeds to prevent and treat illness.

 Plants have been used daily by people as spices, teas, infusions, oils, tinctures, honey and herbal vinegar’s to maintain and enliven our bodies.